Bohdan-Khomtchouk/FTPwalker/README.md

 # FTPwalker

 `FTPwalker` is a Python package for optimally traversing extremely large FTP directory trees.
-It constitutes the algorithmic heart of the PubData search engine: https://github.com/Bohdan-Khomtchouk/PubData.
+It constitutes the algorithmic heart of the [PubData](https://github.com/Bohdan-Khomtchouk/PubData) search engine.

 ## Funding